admin-shell-io/questions-and-answers/README.md

   Currently submodel kind can not be retrieved using Registry-API.
 This issue will be addressed by standardization working groups.
 In the meantime, we propose to maintain a dedicated registry for submodel templates within the AAS-infrastructure.
 Submodel templates can be part of a "singleton-AAS" with a dedicated asset ID used to collect those.

   (Answered 2022-03-21)

+ **[Is there a submodel for modeling of kinematics?](#idgh73)** <a id="idgh73"></a>

+Q: Common file formats for this information already exist (e.g. URDF files) - so perhaps the intention is for this information to simply be referenced or added as supplementary files in the AAS?
+In any case, some guidance on the best practice would be useful.

+A: We are not aware of any dedicated kinematic models within AAS.
+Embedding files within submodels is always possible using "File" submodel elements with dedicated semantic IDs, as it is, for example, done within the MTP submodel proposal.

+ Furthermore, kinimatics can be included as part of the "simulation handover" submodel, see [current state of the submodel definition](https://github.com/admin-shell-io/submodel-templates/tree/main/development/Simulation/).

+  (Answered 2022-06-13)

+ **[Is there an example using a Bill of Material (BOM) submodel to create an AAS for a product/machine which comprises several other assets?](#idgh64)** <a id="idgh64"></a>

+An example of modeling is provided in the following [publication](https://www.plattform-i40.de/IP/Redaktion/EN/Downloads/Publikation/AAS_Reference_Modelling.pdf?__blob=publicationFile&v=5).
+Example submodels are available [here](http://liabroker.ddns.net:51001/).
+Note: currently the specification of BOM submodel is ongoing within IDTA's "Bill of Material" working group (reference available [here](https://industrialdigitaltwin.org/en/content-hub/submodels)).
+For additional information see also [another question](#id42).

+  (Answered 2022-06-13)

 ## Asset Administration Shell in Detail Series